thehighnibble/thehighnibble.github.io/docs/cromemcoZ1/README.md

 :::

 ::: warning Please Note
-I will only supply one facia with the kit, so don't ask for both.
+I will only supply one facia with the kit, please don't ask for both.
 :::